PHSERIS/mgb-additional-other/README.md

  1. 'source-field' is the multiple choice field name that contains an option for 'other' (or its equivalent),
  1. 'code-value' is the code given to the field's option of 'other' (can be a string or numeric), and
  1. 'max-instances' is the limit of additional entries the user is allowed to use.

+type = "bioportal" or "other"
+for "bioportal":
+@MAKE-A-LIST(bioportal, bioportal-field)

 ## Where Does the Data Go?